Darkeonz/TestExamAssignment/README.md

 As well as relevant nonfunctional tests.

 All the tests were written in Xunit in C#.
-I created a seperate database for testing, which is located in the TestExamAssignment\TestExamAssignment.XTest\bin\Debug folder.
+I created a seperate test database for integration testing, which is located in the TestExamAssignment\TestExamAssignment.XTest\bin\Debug folder.

 (Trello)